Bishop Roderick L. Hennings founded Zion Dominion in 1993

 Faith, Vision, and a Historical Move: On June 12, 2005, Pastor Hennings lead the Zion Dominion family to its current location from the inner city edifice to the suburban location at 895 North Forest Road, Amherst NY.
 This was the first time in Western New York that people of African descent were able to purchase property of this magnitude for the purposes of worship in a predominately Caucasian suburb.
 Due to the growth of the membership and its outreach ministries, Zion Dominion was busting the seams at 360 Genesee Street.

-It’s new 13 ½ acre—centrally located complex—allows for several separate events to occur at the same time.
-Over 100 children (ages 6 wks – 12 years) enjoy weekly worship services; teens experience the joy of salvation and are given the tools for successful living through TEEN Word On Wednesdays and TNT on Saturdays; the men enjoy weekly fellowship of basketball on a regulation sized court as well as a variety of monthly activities; the women enjoy a bible study every Monday evening, Life Smart Health & Wellness program, and monthly activities of interaction.
+It’s new 14 ½ acre—centrally located complex—allows for several separate events to occur at the same time.
+Over 100 children (ages 6 wks – 12 years) enjoy weekly worship services; teens experience the joy of salvation and are given the tools for successful living through TEEN Word On Wednesdays and TNT on Saturdays; the men enjoy weekly fellowship of basketball on a regulation-sized court as well as a variety of monthly activities; the women enjoy a bible study every second Tuesday afternoon, Life Smart Health & Wellness program, and monthly activities of interaction.
 The Worship Center holds approximately 1,500 people with an overflow capacity of 400 additional people.
 The Worship Center has plush, rose-colored carpets, cushioned pews, several TV monitors and teleprompters located in the vestibule, speakers hanging from the ceiling and a motorized podium that rises with the push of a button.
 The Children’s wing has ten separate rooms dividing the children by age and it includes a sanctuary.
 The Administrative building houses 25 offices and conference room.
 The grounds include a pavilion, outdoor basketball court, and volleyball court.

-The previous building (360 Genesee): The building previously known as “Zion Dominion Church of God in Christ” was erected during the 19th century and slated for demolition prior to its purchase by Pastor Hennings and the Zion Dominion family.
+The previous building (360 Genesee, Buffalo, NY): The building previously known as “Zion Dominion Church of God in Christ” was erected during the 19th century and slated for demolition prior to its purchase by Pastor Hennings and the Zion Dominion family.
 The leadership of Pastor Hennings was able to minimize a $3 million debt in reconstructions to $500,000.00 in less than five years.
-In addition, the renovation of the historic building has changed the face of the neighborhood…The commissioner of the City of Buffalo has since targeted the Genesee—Hickory area for the urban renewal.
+In addition, the renovation of the historic building has changed the face of the neighborhood…The commissioner of housing of the City of Buffalo has since targeted the Genesee—Hickory area for the urban renewal.
 This was due to the investment Zion made into the community.
 Furthermore, the city of Buffalo has renamed Genesee Street to “Roderick L. Hennings Way” (east to west from Jefferson Avenue to downtown).